Neil Dansie: Early life

 Nicknamed "Nodder" due to his habit of nodding in agreement when in conversation, Dansie was born in Nuriootpa, South Australia, the grandson of Sam Dansie, a leading country cricketer who represented a Broken Hill team against the touring Marylebone Cricket Club side.
 Dansie moved to Adelaide with his family as a child and excelled in a wide range of sports, including cricket, Australian rules football and baseball.
 He made his first grade cricket debut for Kensington Cricket Club aged 15, one of the youngest ever debutants in the South Australian Grade Cricket League.
 His football career also developed, making his senior debut for Norwood Football Club in the South Australian National Football League (SANFL) in 1946.
-Dansie played 39 games for Norwood before retiring in 1949, aged just 21, in order to concentrate on his cricket.
+Dansie played 39 games for Norwood before retiring in 1949, aged just 21, in order to concentrate on his cricket career.

-In January 1949 Dansie was the last player to bat with Don Bradman in an official match, when Bradman played his final innings for Kensington against Port Adelaide Cricket Club at Alberton Oval.
+In January 1949, Dansie was the last player to bat with Don Bradman in an official match, when Bradman played his final innings for Kensington against Port Adelaide Cricket Club at Alberton Oval.
 When Bradman was given out caught behind on 38, the large crowd booed the umpire and promptly adjourned to the neighbouring Alberton Hotel.

 First-class cricket

 Dansie made his first-class cricket debut on 27 January 1950 on the WACA Ground against Western Australia, making 36 and 13.
 Dansie quickly gained a reputation as a hard-hitting batsman with a liking for the pull, sweep and cut shots and a steady off-spin and leg-spin bowler, as well as being known as one of the great characters of South Australian cricket, including gaining the title of being the world's fastest eater.
 Dansie's best batting performance was 185 against Queensland at the Gabba in January 1951 and took five wickets for 61 against Queensland in December 1960.
+During his final Sheffield Shield season, he showed his all-round prowess once again with the bat and ball taking 26 scalps and scoring 405 runs which also included a century against Queensland during Boxing Day match in 1966.

+He became only the second player to reach milestone of 100 Sheffield Shield appearances after Ken Mackay and he achieved the feat in 1966.
+He had a prolific run for South Australia in first-class cricket scoring 6692 runs which accounted for more than 3/4th of his total first-class runs.
+His total tally of 6692 runs in 107 first-class matches puts him only behind Darren Lehmann, Greg Blewett, David Hookes, Callum Ferguson, Les Favell and Ian Chappell in the list of all-time top runscorers for South Australia in Sheffield Shield history.

+Despite being touted as one of the brightest prospects in Australian domestic setup, he never received a Baggy Green Cap.
+He was touted by many as a potential test match prospect throughout the 1950s.